iCliniq Logo

 The different types of antidepressants are listed below:

-1. Selective Serotonin Reuptake Inhibitors (SSRIs): These medications are the most common type of antidepressant and have fewer side effects.
+• Selective Serotonin Reuptake Inhibitors (SSRIs): These medicines are the most common type of antidepressant and have fewer side effects.
 Examples are Fluoxetine, Citalopram, and Sertraline.

 How Do Antidepressant Medications Work?

 Neurotransmitters are the brain chemicals that control how the brain functions.
-Some neurotransmitters like serotonin and noradrenaline are associated with emotions and mood.
-Antidepressants increase the neurotransmitter levels in the brain and improve depression symptoms.
+Some neurotransmitters, like serotonin and noradrenaline, are associated with emotions and mood.
+When you are feeling depressed, these brain chemicals called neurotransmitters might be low.
+Antidepressants help boost these levels, which can lift your mood and ease depression.
 Additionally, some antidepressants may be able to reduce chronic pain because neurotransmitters may also have an impact on the nerves' ability to send pain signals.

 Are Antipsychotics the Same as Antidepressants?

 No, many people think that antidepressants and antipsychotics are the same medicines.
 However, this is not true.
-They both work differently and are used to treat different symptoms.
+It is a common misconception, as they are quite different!
+They work in their ways to tackle different mental health symptoms.

 Key Features of Antipsychotics: